Awesome Tech Percussion

 For the final result I added some channel eq and some reverb to the snares along with an 8th note echo panned slightly to one side, and lastly some automation to evolve the loop over time showing how it could be used to add focus leading up to the end of a bar or bridge sections.

-For extra control, try assigning velocity to filter frequency or pitch (or both) in the EXS24 modulation settings.
+For extra control, try assigning velocity to filter frequency or pitch (or both) in the exs24 modulation settings.
 Play around with the pitch and decay settings until it sits well with the track you are writing.

-Sound design is all about experimenting and spending more time on less elements.
+Remember, sound design is all about experimenting and spending more time on less elements.